Privacy

 - Payment data: processed by Stripe; we do not store full card numbers on our servers.

-- Contract: to provide StudyVector, including personalisation, Nexus processing, and Evidence Engine features you ask for.
+- Contract: to provide StudyVector, including practice, recommendations, Nexus processing, and Evidence Engine features you request.

-- Legitimate interests: security, fraud prevention, product improvement, and analytics in a way that respects your rights.
+- Legitimate interests: security, fraud prevention, service reliability, support records, school enquiry follow-up, and necessary product improvement in a way that respects your rights.
+You can object to this processing where UK GDPR gives you that right.

 - Legal obligation: where we must retain or disclose information by law.